-Julia di Bonaventura is a program manager for the Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and Jobs for the Future, where she supports leaders in K-12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.
+Julia di Bonaventura is a program manager for the Pathways to Prosperity Network, a collaboration between the Harvard Graduate School of Education and JFF, where she supports leaders in K-12, higher education, business and industry, and government in developing and implementing rigorous career pathways leading to high-wage, high-demand jobs that leave open the prospect of further education.

-Ms. di Bonaventura has a Master’s in Education from the Prevention Science & Practice Program at the Harvard Graduate School of Education.
-She also holds a Bachelor’s in Sociology from Brown University.
+Julia has a master's degree in education from the Prevention Science & Practice Program at the Harvard Graduate School of Education.
+She also holds a bachelor's degree in sociology from Brown University.